How Much Does Catch-Up Bookkeeping Cost?

 What Determines the Cost of Catch-Up Bookkeeping

-Catch-up bookkeeping costs vary based on several factors.
+Catch-up bookkeeping pricing vary based on several factors.
 The most important ones are how many months you are behind, your monthly transaction volume, the number of bank and credit card accounts involved, payroll complexity, and whether sales tax filings are part of the cleanup.

 Businesses that are slightly behind with simple transactions typically cost less to clean up than businesses that are many months behind with high volume and complex payroll.